-Oxfam in the Philippines has been working in the country for 30 years.
+Oxfam Philippines has been working in the country for 30 years.
 Our vision is to contribute to the eradication of poverty by supporting women and other vulnerable groups in saving lives and building livelihoods, enhancing their resilience to crises, shocks and stresses, and making their voices heard to hold duty-bearers accountable.

 Our Strategic Goals

-Moving forward into the next five years, Oxfam in the Philippines has developed a new country strategy focusing on three (3) major areas:
+Moving forward into the next five years, Oxfam Philippines has developed a new country strategy focusing on three (3) major areas:

 We want to contribute to reduction in inequality through effective policy implementation and the promotion of practices that engages and economically empowers the poor and the most vulnerable in rural and urban Philippines.
 We will do this by ensuring that poor women and other vulnerable people are empowered and have access to social protection, land and climate-resilient livelihoods through implmentation of Adaptation and Risk Reduction plans.
 We will work in such a way that public, corporate and civil society resources are invested towards the benefit of the poorest and most vulnerable.
 This will be achieved in partnership with Civil Society Organizations (CSOs) to advance and protect gains in pro-poor policies and implementation.

 Oxfam will work towards transforming ideas, beliefs and institutions to end violent conflict towards sustainable peace in the Bangsamoro region (Muslim Mindanao).
 It envisions that young women and men recognise the identity, diversity and unique needs and aspirations of the Bangsamoro; that the Bangsamoro leadership and the citizens develop and implement inclusive development plans and achieve greater social accountability and essential services that support human development and gender equity are prioritised and resourced to benefit women in the Bangsamoro.